Registration commences at 8.30am. Tea and coffee will be available.

 Please note due to the recent rise in COVID-19 cases in Victoria we have chosen to postpone the Symposium on Severe Behaviours of Concern.
 We are still very keen to bring this key event to Geelong and Ballarat and will provide a new date as soon as possible.

-Australia’s foremost specialists in behaviour analysis, paediatric psychiatry, neurodevelopmental disorders and education are coming to Geelong and Ballarat!
+Australia’s foremost specialists in behaviour analysis, paediatric psychiatry, neurodevelopmental disorders and education are coming to Geelong!

 GMHBA Stadium – Captain’s Room